Cais/bns-login/readme.txt

   The license for this software can also likely be found here: http://www.gnu.org/licenses/gpl-2.0.html

 == Upgrade Notice ==
 Please stay current with your WordPress installation, your active theme, and your plugins.

 == Changelog ==
+= 2.3.1 =
+* Release August 2013
+* Added documentation for Jetpack Infinite Scroll Compatibility (JISC) function
+* Added specific id wrappers for the credit details in JISC function
+* Added link to Theme reference pointing to Theme URI in JISC function

 = 2.3 =
 * Release August 2013
 * Added Jetpack Infinite Scroll compatibility